typescript-cheatsheets/react/README.md

 - me! <https://twitter.com/swyx>
 - <https://github.com/piotrwitek/react-redux-typescript-guide> - **HIGHLY HIGHLY RECOMMENDED**, i wrote this repo before knowing about this one, this has a lot of stuff I don't cover, including **REDUX** and **JEST**.
 - [Ultimate React Component Patterns with TypeScript 2.8](https://levelup.gitconnected.com/ultimate-react-component-patterns-with-typescript-2-8-82990c516935)
-- [Basarat's TypeScript gitbook has a React section](https://basarat.gitbooks.io/typescript/content/docs/jsx/react.html) with an Egghead.io course as well.
+- [Basarat's TypeScript gitbook has a React section](https://basarat.gitbooks.io/typescript/content/docs/jsx/react.html) with an [Egghead.io course](https://egghead.io/courses/use-typescript-to-develop-react-applications) as well.
-- [Rares Matei's](https://egghead.io/courses/practical-advanced-typescript)'s advanced Typescript course on Egghead.io is great for newer typescript features and practical type logic applications (e.g. recursively making all properties of a type `readonly`)
 - [Charles Bryant's gitbook](https://charleslbryant.gitbooks.io/hello-react-and-typescript/content/) 2yrs old and on the more basic side but has sample code and IDE advice.
 - [Palmer Group's Typescript + React Guidelines](https://github.com/palmerhq/typescript) as well as Jared's other work like [disco.chat](https://github.com/jaredpalmer/disco.chat)
 - [TypeScript React Starter Template by Microsoft](https://github.com/Microsoft/TypeScript-React-Starter) A starter template for TypeScript and React with a detailed README describing how to use the two together.